-- a) Check the check box of Allow Overrides. - b) Expand the Overrides area (if necessary) and click Add.If an override already exists for the device, click edit for the override to change it. - c) On Targets in the Add Object Override dialog box, select the device for which you are defining values and click Add to move it to the Selected Devices list. - d) Click Override, adjust the Count as needed, then click in the variable fields and type in the values for the device. - e) Click Add.
+- a) Select Allow Overrides. - b) Expand the Overrides area (if necessary) and click Add.

+If an override already exists for the device, click edit for the override to change it.

+- c) On Targets in the Add Object Override dialog box, select the device for which you are defining values and click Add to move it to the Selected Devices list. - d) Click Override, adjust the Count as needed, then click in the variable fields and type in the values for the device. - e) Click Add.